-Young people of compulsory school age often like to supplement their pocket money by taking on a part-time job, such as delivering newspapers or working in a shop at weekends.
+Young people of compulsory school age often like to supplement their pocket money by taking on a part-time job.
+This can be delivering newspapers, working in shop at weekends or similar.
 However there are local rules and regulations to be observed regarding the employment of pupils.

 Employment Certificate (Work Permit)

-The law specifies the hours which children of compulsory school age can work and prohibits their employment in a wide range of occupations.
+The law specifies the hours that children of compulsory school age can work.
+It prohibits their employment in a wide range of occupations.

 Every child in employment must be in possession of an Employment Certificate (Work Permit).
 An application form is available to download: